 Second, your irrigation system functions under pressure (usually 15 PSI or more).
-In order to pressurize your greywater system, you would need to integrate a pump, filter, and storage system which generally makes a system unreasonably expensive for most people. (compare $10K to $2K for example)
+In order to pressurize your greywater system, you need to integrate a pump, filter, and storage system which generally makes a system unreasonably expensive for most people. ($2K vs $5K-$10K)

 Third, California code and generally healthy and safety dictates that you may not spray this water.
 Airborne bacteria is a health hazard.

 4. Can't I just hook up a hose to my washing machine?

 There is a pump in your washing machine that requires a certain flow rate.
 If you constrict the flow too much, you can burn out your pump.
 We recommend not using less than 1" pipe/hose.
 Most garden hoses are 3/4" or 5/8".
 Plus hoses tend to me made of material that has a high amount of friction which also restricts flow.
 And any kinks in the hose will create back pressure on your pump and may cause it to fail.